MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 On Windows 11, you can open the Autopilot diagnostic page to view additional detailed troubleshooting information about the Autopilot provisioning process.
 To enable the Autopilot diagnostics page:

 1. Go to the [ESP profile](../intune/enrollment/windows-enrollment-status.md).
-2. Make sure that **Show app and profile configuration progress** is selected to **Yes**
+2. Make sure that **Show app and profile configuration progress** is selected to **Yes**.
 3. Select **Yes** to **Turn on log collection and diagnostics page for end users**.

-Once the Autopilot diagnostic page is enabled, you can select the **View Diagnostics button**, or the keyboard shortcut **Ctrl**+**Shift**+**D** to access any diagnostic information.
+Once the diagnostic page is enabled, you can select the **View Diagnostics button** or use the keyboard shortcut **Ctrl**+**Shift**+**D** to access any diagnostic information.
 The Autopilot diagnostics page is currently supported for commercial OOBE, and Autopilot user-driven mode.

 > [!NOTE]
-> Autopilot dagnostics will normally be automatically collected upon an Autopilot failure.
+> By default diagnostics will be automatically collected upon an Autopilot failure.
 For more information, see [Collect diagnostics from a Windows device](../intune/remote-actions/collect-diagnostics.md)

 > [!NOTE]
 > For diagnostics to be able to upload successfully from the client, make sure that the URL `lgmsapeweu.blob.core.windows.net` is not blocked on the network.